hmthien050209/fedora-post-install-script/README.md

 6. Disable "quiet" boot screen(make your boot screen look like hacker's screen XD) (make some changes to GRUB config file, don't worry, I tested it and it's fine)
 7. Install Google Noto Sans fonts, Microsoft Cascadia Code fonts, Powerline and Dracula theme
 8. Recover the maximize and minimize button(disabled by default)
+9. Install Pop Shell for tiling window on GNOME
-9. Optimize booting time for Intel's CPUs
+10. Optimize booting time for Intel's CPUs
-10. Install ibus-bamboo
+11. Install ibus-bamboo

 ## Found an issue?